Ganesh Visarjan: Do you know its importance?

 Why Ganesh Chaturthi is Celebrated?

-The first day of Ganesh Chaturthi is marked by the ‘Pran Pratishtha,’ a ritual that invokes life into the idol, symbolizing the arrival of the divine into the material world.
-The following days are filled with prayers, bhajans (devotional songs), and community activities, fostering a sense of togetherness and shared spirituality.
-The entire atmosphere is charged with a sense of devotion and joy, as people come together to celebrate the deity who is believed to remove obstacles from their lives and bring success.
+The first day of Ganesh Chaturthi is marked by the ‘Pran Pratishtha’.
+It is a ritual where life is invoked into the idol of Ganesha.
+This is a symbol of arrival of divine into the material world.
+The following days are filled with prayers, bhajans (devotional songs), and community activities, promoting a sense of togetherness and shared spirituality.

-The festival also has a strong cultural and social aspect.
-It serves as a time for communities to come together, to celebrate their shared heritage, and to strengthen their bonds.
+This festival also serves as a time for communities to come together, to celebrate their shared heritage, and to strengthen their bonds.
 This communal aspect is perhaps most visible during the public celebrations in cities like Mumbai and Pune, where thousands of people participate in the festivities.
-The public pandals, often featuring grand and elaborately decorated idols, become the center of social activity, with people of all ages and backgrounds coming together to offer their prayers and participate in cultural performances.

 Ganpati Visarjan, showing the celebration as Lord Ganesha's idol is immersed in water.